chef/chef-web-docs/content/saas/opsworks_migration.md

   {{< figure src="/images/saas-status-column.png" alt="Status Column">}}

-1. Now go to the AWS S3 console and find the opswork bucket in which the backups are stored.
+1. Now go to the AWS S3 console and find the AWS OpsWorks bucket in which the backups are stored.

   {{< figure src="/images/saas-aws-console.png" alt="AWS s3 Console">}}

   Zip the latest timestamp-based directory and automate-elasticsearch-data directory and share it with the chef team.

-## Restore OpsWorks backup to Chef SaaS
+## Restore AWS OpsWorks backup to Chef SaaS

 Progress Chef Engineers handle the restoration process.
 Your account manager will notify you once the restoration is complete.

 ## Verify Restore

-Once the restore is complete, you can log into the Chef SaaS using your OpsWorks credentials.
+Once the restore is complete, you can log into the Chef SaaS using your AWS OpsWorks credentials.
 Once logged in, you will see data in the environment up to the day of the backup.
 This will include users, cookbooks, client runs, etc.

 ## Update DNS

-The final step in the migration process will point your OpsWorks Nodes to the new Chef SaaS DNS so that node data flows forward.
+The final step in the migration process will point your AWS OpsWorks Nodes to the new Chef SaaS DNS so that node data flows forward.